entando/entando-docs/vuepress/README.md

 ### Versions
 We have a simple versioning system in place currently.
 Creating a new version involves the following steps:
-1. Copy the directories under the current version (e.g. v6.2) to a new version.
+1. Copy the directories with the current version (e.g. `next`) to a new version (e.g. `v6.2`).
 2. Modify `.vuepress/config.js`
    1. Add the new version to the menu.
-A `Beta` suffix is recommended until the new version is live.
    2. Add sidebars for the new version.
 3. At launch time:
    1. Modify the 3 manual redirect pages under `docs`, `docs/getting-started` and `tutorials` to point to the now active version
-   2. Remove `Beta` from the menu in config.js
+   2. Update `SpecialLayout.vue` to point to the new active version of `Docs` and `Tutorials`
-   3. Update `SpecialLayout.vue` to point to the new active version of `Docs` and `Tutorials`
+   3. Modify the top-level pages to remove the warnings, e.g. `v6.2/docs/README.md` and `v6.2/tutorials/README.md`

 ### Tips
 * Run `yarn docs:check-md` before submitting a PR.
 This will verify internal links are functional.